 - Setting permission-based entry ensures only authorised operatives can sign into the site, with ‘red listing’ that prevents banned workers from entering where management does not recognise them.

 - Set automated management alerts (via email) for critical situations such as when no first aid trained operative is on site or other non-conformance issues like smartcards expiring.

 - Securely store accurate records that help contractors during and after projects as a valuable tool to support project queries and combat potential litigation.

 3. Stop time theft and buddy punching

 Time theft and buddy punching are painfully common issues for almost every construction contractor that relies on outdated processes.
 But it’s a symptom of a more significant problem for the construction industry.
 Let’s say the wrong person – like an non-inducted ‘friend’ – clocks in for someone.
-The fallout could be more than paying for unworked hours with possible reputation damage and legal action.
+The fallout could be more than paying for unworked hours, with possible reputation damage and legal action a possibility.

 With biometric workforce management, data cannot be manipulated the same way as traditional methods.
 Each worker has a unique biometric identifier that only allows that person to clock in and out, eliminating time theft costs while stopping the buddy punching that puts your business at risk.

 4. Control the workforce better